-Note: Not all courses will necessarily be offered in any given year; for details of courses to be offered consult the Academic Programme Office.
+Note: Not all courses will necessarily be offered in any given year; for details of courses to be offered consult the academic program office.

-Listed below are the 1000-level and 2000-level 9 credit Foundations courses which are part of the Faculty of Arts General Education requirement.
-These courses introduce students to interdisciplinary study and emphasize critical thinking, reading, and writing skills at the university level, and reflect the academic mandate of the College.
+Listed below are the 1000-level and 2000-level nine-credit Foundations courses which are part of the Faculty of Arts General Education requirement.
+These courses introduce students to interdisciplinary study and emphasize critical thinking, reading and writing skills at the university level and reflect the academic mandate of the college.

-Students enrolling in Stong College Foundation courses, in either the Division of Humanities or the Division of Social Sciences, will be members of Stong College with access to academic advising, orientation programmes, social and co-curricular events.
+Students enrolling in Stong College Foundation courses, in either the Division of Humanities or the Division of Social Sciences, will be members of Stong College with access to academic advising, orientation programs, social and cocurricular events.